Dr Roy Park. Scanned from Australian Cricket’s Doctors and Dentists, Marc Fiddian.

-Roy Park’s entire Test batting career got over in a blink on December 31, 1920, at the Melbourne Cricket Ground (MCG).
-Abhishek Mukherjee looks at the tale of a man, his wife, and her knitting.
+Roy Park’s entire Test batting career got over in a blink on December 31, 1920, at MCG.
+Abhishek Mukherjee looks at the tale of a doctor, his wife, and her knitting.

 Dr Roy Lindsay Park had been one of the champions of Victoria Football League in his early 20, coming second among scorers in 1913 with 53 goals.
 He had recently won a match for Footscray against North Melbourne Football Club with a goal less than 10 seconds before close.